For data-driven marketing, it's essential to get customer data of the highest quality possible.

 Client-side tracking does not allow control over which data is sent to the analytics instance.
 It also slows down the page speed and is not the most secure option.

 Still, there are some things that attract marketers to client-side tracking.
-For instance, if you’re using a tag management system like Google Tag Manager, it’s very easy to set up and does not require developer support.
+For instance, if you're using a tag management system like Google Tag Manager, it's very easy to set up and does not require advanced tech skills.

 What is server-side tracking?